Skip to main content

 “But…” Ajbante Kanwar protested as he held out the bangles again.

 Rajkumari Ajbante Kanwar had lied to her mother that she had fallen down in the temple premises.
-She hid her attire in the trunk before anyone came into her room and her worried mother applied balm on her bruises telling her to be careful.
+She hid her attire in the trunk before anyone came into her room, and her worried mother applied balm to her bruises, telling her to be careful.
 The next day went in preparing for the guests to arrive while she waited to see him again.

 “I have never seen something like this in my entire life.”
 Ratan Kanwar gasped.

-“You are still young, Ratan Baisa, I have not seen anything like this in my life.”
-One of her step mothers shook her head.
-“I guess every prince and princess have such huge processions.”
+“You are still young, Ratan Baisa.
+I have not seen anything like this in my life.”
+One of her stepmothers shook her head.
+“I guess every prince and princess has such huge processions.”

 “So many people… look there, Akhil.
 A juggler.”
 Ajbante Kanwar pointed at the man juggling balls around and then quickly adding knives into the mix, making her gasp inwardly.